 About the College of Education

 The College of Education at Louisiana Tech University is one of the five colleges comprising Louisiana Tech University.
 The mission of the College traces back to the origins of Louisiana Tech in 1894, where the preparation of teachers was a mission of the institution.
-Today, the College of Education consists of three separate departments awarding thirty-five different academic degrees ranging from the baccalaureate to the doctoral levels.
+The College of Education features nationally recognized faculty and undergraduate and graduate programs in kinesiology, psychology, and teacher and leader preparation.

 Since the founding of Louisiana Tech in 1894, the education of teachers has been a primary aim of the institution.
 The Laboratory School, A.E.
 Phillips School, was created by the Legislature in 1916.
 On November 12, 1925, the State Board of Education approved teacher education curricula, and on March 15, 1926, the State Board recognized the reorganization of these curricula.
 The State Board recognized a Department of Education in 1933, and in April of the following year, authorization was granted for the organization of a separate school.
 In July 1970, the School was elevated to the level of a College of Education.

 In 1948, physical education was transferred from the School of Arts and Sciences to the School of Education as a department.
 In 1955, the offerings in education were divided, forming Departments of Elementary and Secondary Education and the Department of Special Education.
 In 1965 the organization was expanded to include a Department of Psychology and Guidance, and in 1970 the Division of Research and Publications was established.
 In July, 1972, the State Board approved a reorganization of the College which created a Division of Research and Service and a Division of Curriculum and Instruction.
 In the Division of Curriculum and Instruction, three areas of instruction were created; teacher education which included all elementary and secondary programs, psychology and counseling, and health and physical education which included programs for men and women.